riveramatthew/dsnd-pipelines-project/README.md

 By automating this process, StyleSense will gain valuable insights into customer satisfaction and be better equipped to spot trends and improve their customer's shopping experience.

+I. To gain insight into customer satisfaction.

+II.
+To automatically label missing recommendation fields.

+III.
+To better forecast trending products and customer sentiment.

 # File Description